 - A few words of advice to brain pickers

 - On Picking My Brain

 - No, You Can’t Pick My Brain.
 It Costs Too Much

-What’s the difference between a Life of Yes℠ (LOY) Meetup, Workshop, and Camp?
+What’s the difference between a Life of Yes℠ (LOY) Workshop and Camp?

-The LOY workshop — “Reframe & Reclaim Adulthood” — Workshop is more like a class, with Saya sharing lecture-style and then participants sharing their subsequent thoughts in small groups or in the whole group.
-While you’re encouraged to come solo, it’s not required.
+The LOY workshop is a class, with Saya sharing lecture-style and then participants sharing their subsequent thoughts in small groups or in the whole group.

 LOY Camp is an intense yet relaxing weekend getaway that is a mix of individual, small group, and whole group activities and a mix of passive-participation and active-participation.
 Solo attendance is required.